sin5678/inav_cn_wiki/Getting-started-with-iNav.md

 ### Getting started

 ## Where to download?!
-Install the latest chrome app [iNav Configurator](https://chrome.google.com/webstore/detail/inav-configurator/fmaidjmgkdkpafmbnmigkpdnpdhopgel) and use that tool do donwload and flash firmware.
+Install the latest chrome app [iNav Configurator](https://chrome.google.com/webstore/detail/inav-configurator/fmaidjmgkdkpafmbnmigkpdnpdhopgel) and use that tool do download and flash firmware.

 Go through the index on the right side to find useful information.